EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Hyper-parameter Settings of SPF-DPP

 With the ground-aligned coordinates, we project all points in $\mathcal{P}$ onto the $XY$ plane and rasterize the plane into a regular grid.
 For each cell, we aggregate the points inside and encode simple geometric statistics (e.g., occupancy or height).
 This yields a BEV feature map with a consistent metric scale and orientation, which we use as a geometric prior for the downstream network.

-\section{Hyper-parameter settings of SPF-DPP}
+\section{Hyper-parameter Settings of SPF-DPP}

 SPF-DPP introduces a small set of hyper-parameters controlling geometry, diffusion, and semantic modulation.
 We fix all hyper-parameters across all experiments and do not tune them per dataset.
 The translation scale is set to $\sigma_t = 1$, and we weight rotational differences more strongly with $\beta = 2$.
 The temporal bandwidth is set to $b = 24$, corresponding to roughly one second for videos recorded at 24\,FPS, which yields a sparse yet locally connected viewpoint graph.
 For the diffusion kernel, we use a heat scale of $\tau = 2$; since the resulting matrices are moderate in size, we compute $\exp(-\tau \mathcal{L})$ directly without polynomial approximation.
 For semantic calibration, we adopt a temperature $T = 1$ and set the mixing weight of the quality to $\alpha = 0.5$, balancing semantic relevance and diversity.
 We select a fixed subset size of $k = 32$ frames, following the setting used in prior work for fair comparison.
 All hyper-parameters are summarized in Table~\ref{tab:spf_dpp_hparams}.
+The sensitivity analysis for these hyper-parameters is provided in the main paper (Tab.~\ref{tab:spf_hyper}).